Cryptographic Applications

 ---|---|

-Use strong encryption algorithms like AES | Avoid using outdated algorithms like MD5 |
+Use strong encryption algorithms like AES. | Avoid using outdated algorithms like MD5. |

-Regularly update cryptographic protocols | Neglect key management practices |
+Regularly update cryptographic protocols. | Don't neglect security audits. |

-Conduct security audits and penetration tests | Ignore emerging threats like quantum computing |
+Conduct penetration testing to identify risks. | Don't ignore emerging threats like quantum computing. |

 Click here to utilize our free project management templates!